 A fun add-on: the Butcher’s Feast comes with a little kid’s cup of soft serve.

 They’re really good here.
-Try one.
+Especially the frozen ones.